Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Approach

-\revtext{ After categorizing the strategies by criticality level, the planning algorithm has to consider which strategies conflict with each other.
+After categorizing the strategies by criticality level, the planning algorithm has to consider which strategies conflict with each other.
 Since our tooling detects conflicts inside a strategy already during design time (see \Cref{sec:reusability}), our planning algorithm only needs to identify invalid adaptations and interferences between strategies.
 To identify invalid adaptations, the planning algorithm compares expected results with the current system's state, e.g., it checks if an adaptation adds a node to the system that is already active.
-In case of multiple detected symptoms, we want to select as many strategies concurrently as possible with the constraint of one strategy per symptom.
-Strategies that can be executed simultaneously are interference-free.} \revtext{To select as many interference-free strategies as possible, we propose Algorithm \ref{alg:planning}.}
+In case of multiple detected failures, we want to select as many strategies concurrently as possible with the constraint of one strategy per failure.
+Strategies that can be executed simultaneously are interference-free.
+To select as many interference-free strategies as possible, we propose Algorithm \ref{alg:planning}.

-\revtext{For each criticality level, the algorithm iterates over the sorted strategies and selects the strategies that fulfil the following requirements:} \begin{enumerate} \item The strategy has not been tried yet.
-(Line 4) \item \revtext{The strategy is valid considering the current state of the system, e.g., it adds a \ac{ros} node to the system that is currently not present.
-(Line 6)} \item The strategy doesn't affect a \ac{ros} node that is already being adapted.
-(Line \revtext{9}) \item The strategy doesn't affect a \ac{ros} node already being affected by a strategy selected previously in the current tick.
-(Line \revtext{11}) \item The strategy doesn't affect a \ac{ros} node that is dependent on another \ac{ros} node that is potentially affected by a triggered rule with the same or a higher criticality level.
-(Line \revtext{13}) \end{enumerate} All of this information is obtained from our dependency graph and the adaptation rules which are maintained by the \textit{Monitoring} and the \textit{Analyzing} respectively.
-After selecting a strategy, we memorize the affected components for the current tick in order to not select another strategy affecting the same nodes.
+For each criticality level, the algorithm iterates over the sorted strategies and selects the strategies that fulfill the following requirements: \begin{enumerate} \item The strategy has not been tried yet.
+(Line 5) \item The strategy is valid considering the current state of the system, e.g., it adds a component to the system that is currently not present.
+(Line 7) \item The strategy doesn't affect a component that is already being adapted.
+(Line 10) \item The strategy doesn't affect a component already being affected by a strategy selected previously in the current cycle.
+(Line 12) \item The strategy doesn't affect a component that is dependent on another component that is potentially affected by a triggered rule with the same or a higher criticality level.
+(Line 14) \end{enumerate} All of this information is obtained from our dependency graph and the adaptation rules, which are maintained by the \textit{Monitoring} and the \textit{Analyzing} respectively.
+After selecting a strategy, we store the affected components for the current cycle in order to not select another strategy affecting the same nodes.